A scaling hypothesis for projected entangled-pair states

 In this paper, we place finite-$\chi$ and finite-$D$ data on an equal footing in PEPS extrapolation schemes.
 In order for this to be possible, the optimized PEPS must be an extreme point of the cost function for a given value of $D$ and $\chi$.
 That is, we need to solve the optimization problem

 for tensor(s) $A$ forming the PEPS ansatz where the cost function is the value of the energy (quantum) or free energy (classical) as a result from the approximate PEPS contraction \emph{at a fixed value of $\chi$}.
-In the case of two-dimensional PEPO transfer matrices, we show that this can be achieved by gradient optimization, since the $\chi$-dependent gradient of the cost function is obtained by a simple contraction (see Appendix).
+In the case of two-dimensional PEPO transfer matrices, this can be achieved by gradient optimization, since the $\chi$-dependent gradient of the cost function is obtained by a simple contraction (a summary of the requisite methods is presented in the supplementary material for a brief description, which includes Ref.~\onlinecite{Vanderstraeten2019}).
 For quantum Hamiltonians, one can construct a complex time evolution PEPO\cite{Vanhecke2020} and do the same, or the optimization can be done by supplementing existing contraction algorithms with a backwards differentiation step, as e.g. done using automatic differentiation \cite{Liao2019, Hasik2020}.

-The crucial contribution of this paper is the following hypothesis: close to a critical point the dependence of expectation values $\braket{O}$ of an optimized PEPS wavefunction -- optimized in the sense of Eq.~\ref{eq1} -- as a function of $D$ and $\chi$ exhibits a data collapse when expressed through the induced correlation length $\xi$ of the environment --the one used during optimization-- with bond dimension $\chi$:
+The crucial contribution of this paper is the following hypothesis: close to a critical point the dependence of expectation values $\braket{O}$ of an optimized PEPS wavefunction -- optimized in the sense of Eq.~\ref{eq1} -- as a function of $D$ and $\chi$ exhibits a data collapse when expressed through the induced correlation length $\xi$ of the environment\footnote{For an exact environment this $\xi$ would also be the correlation length of the PEPS.} --the one used during optimization-- with bond dimension $\chi$:

 The consequences of the above hypothesis are twofold.
 On the one hand, it implies that even optimized PEPS with relatively small $\chi$ can be used for accurate extrapolations, provided that they are in the scaling regime.
 On the other hand, it allows for a substantial increase in the amount of data relevant for extrapolation as much more data points can be constructed by varying $\chi$ for each $D$ considered.
-We want to stress that this hypothesis only holds for PEPS algorithms that yield extremal points for the cost function in Eq.~\ref{eq1}, a condition that is not satisfied for simple and full-update algorithms and for earlier variational algorithms \cite{Vanderstraeten2016, Corboz2016}, but which is satisfied for the exact $(D,\chi)$-gradient algorithms such as the one presented in the Appendix and the ones based on backwards differentiation.
+We want to stress that this hypothesis only holds for PEPS algorithms that yield extremal points for the cost function in Eq.~\ref{eq1}, a condition that is not satisfied for simple and full-update algorithms and for earlier variational algorithms \cite{Vanderstraeten2016, Corboz2016}, but which is satisfied for the exact $(D,\chi)$-gradient algorithms such as the one presented in the supplemental and the ones based on backwards differentiation.